 The truth is that life is tough and potentially full of ups and downs, but without them, we can’t build character.
 No matter how many skills and talents you have, you absolutely cannot enjoy the journey of life if you can’t maintain a steady flame of hope within you because that’s what will keep you going.
 Those who lose all hope lose life force and usually spiral into depression.

-Now, this isn’t just some New Age, spiritual mumbo jumbo – science has repeatedly proven the positive impact of hope on our wellbeing.
+Science has repeatedly proven the positive impact of hope on our wellbeing.
 Even though hope isn’t tangible or easily measurable, experts like Jerome Groopman, who wrote The Anatomy of Hope, says that researchers are learning that a change in mindset has the power to alter our brain’s neurochemistry.

 “Belief and expectation–– the key elements of hope––can block pain by releasing the brain’s endorphins and enkephalins, mimicking the effects of morphine.
 In some cases, hope can also have important effects on fundamental physiological processes like respiration, circulation and motor function.”

 Shane Lopez, author of the book Making Hope Happen, says that there is a profound difference between hoping and wishing.
 Wishing denotes a passive stance, while hope represents an active one.
 He says, “Wishing is the fantasy that everything is going to turn out okay.
 Hoping, on the other hand, is actually showing up for the hard work.”